kuriboshi/lips/README.md

 ### GitHub workflows

 Builds and tests using GitHub actions are included in the `.github/workflows` directory.
-There are workflows for both Ubuntu 18 and 20.
+There are workflows for both Ubuntu 20 and 22.

 ### Local testing

 For local testing there are some docker files in the `test` directory which can be used for testing on various platforms.
 Currently there are files for Ubuntu 20.04 and 22.04.
-The latter also has a variant for clang.
-For 20.04 the version of gcc is 11 and for 22.04 it's gcc
-12. For 22.04 and clang the version of clang is clang 14.
+For 20.04 the version of gcc is 11 and for 22.04 it's gcc 12.
+The 22.04 version also installs clang 14.

-Runing the following command builds and tests on all four operating systems and compiler combinations.
+Runing the following command builds and tests on all the above operating systems and compiler combinations.

 ```
 cmake --preset default --target test-linux